YaelBenShalom/Motorized-Prosthetic-Arm/README.md

 # Motorized-Prosthetic-Arm
-Designing and controlling a motorized prosthetic arm - my final project for MS in Robotics at Northwestern, 2021.
+Designing, building, and controlling a motorized prosthetic arm - my final project for MS in Robotics at Northwestern, 2021.
 <br><br>

 ## This is an ongoing project.
 Here is a little teaser: